nihilistkitten/m3lc/README.md

 1. Alpha-equivalence: as mentioned, this is useful for unit testing, but is also critical for #2.
-2. Term inference: if given the `-i` command-line flag, the CLI checks for alpha-equivalence of the final output to boolean and church numeral types.
+2. Term inference: unless given the `-n` command-line flag, the CLI checks for alpha-equivalence of the final output to boolean and church numeral types.
    This work is handled by the `guess_val` method in `cli.rs`, which relies on the types defined in the `data/` source directory.